On the priority tasks of the Competition Council in 2019

 - information on competition processes in other Baltic and European Union (EU) states.

-The year 2019 is the last year of implementation of the CC three-year; therefore, the authority will continue the work on the four defined directions.
+The year 2019 is the last year of implementation of the CC three-year operational strategy; therefore, the authority will continue the work on the four defined directions.

 1st direction.
 Strengthening of capacity, based on professional and responsible employees.